Bonaire snorkeling is good if you can overcome the challenges mentioned below, and if you have the right weather.

 Bonaire Snorkeling Spots and Boat Tours

 Click on each location below for full details and pictures.
-Also don’t miss the pictures, and more about what you can expect further down this page.
+Also don’t miss the pictures, video, and more about what you can expect further down this page.

-Bari Reef – A popular spot with a couple nice areas to snorkel with fish and a few corals.
+Bari Reef – A popular in-town spot with a couple nice areas to snorkel with fish and a few corals.

 Challenges and Limitations to Bonaire Snorkeling